Coronavirus Resources The campus is now open to the public.

 The CCC Technology Center has a number of accessibility resources available to California Community Colleges:

-The Professional Learning Network, supported by the Institutional Effectiveness Partnership Initiative (IEPI), provides unlimited access to Lynda.com for all California Community College employees at no cost.
-For access to Lynda.com through the Professional Learning Network, sign in and go to the Learn tab.
+The Vision Resource Center (previously the Professional Learning Network), supported by the Institutional Effectiveness Partnership Initiative (IEPI), provides unlimited access to Lynda.com for all California Community College employees at no cost.
+For access to Lynda.com through the Vision Resource Center, sign in and go to the Learn tab.

 You will need to register if you do not have an account.

-You must be logged into the Professional Learning Network or have a Lynda.com account for the below links to work.
+You must be logged into the Vision Resource Center or have a Lynda.com account for the below links to work.
 The links provided below are recommended courses for accessibility:

 Making our content more accessible is not only a requirement under Section 508, but it is better for all our students and staff.
 It is the responsibility of each member of the organization to help make our information more accessible for everyone.
 Let’s make the State Center Community College District an example of good practice.